Philadelphia Slip and Fall Lawyer

 First, nearly all, if not all, states have very strict notice deadlines and statute of limitations for filing a lawsuit.
 Second, nearly all states have a limit on how much money you can recover if you win your case.
 It should also be noted that these are complicated legal cases and not all lawyers will handle them.
 You should look for a trip and fall lawyer in Philadelphia, PA who handles government cases.

 When Might a City Be Liable for a Slip and Fall

 In general a city, town, or otherwise government municipality can only be liable for a slip and fall on a public street or sidewalk if it can be proven that the entity was negligent and the negligence was the cause of the accident.
 Just because you fell on the sidewalk does not mean you can sue the city.
 Furthermore, a slippery condition also does not mean you can file a lawsuit in the event of a slip and fall.
 The public area, sidewalk, or street would have to be unreasonably safe.
-If this is thought to be true, it would be up to you, or your attorney, to prove the city was negligence.
+If this is thought to be true, it would be up to you, or your Philadelphia slip and fall lawyer, to prove the city was negligence.
 This may be done when by demonstrating the city knew, or should have known, about the potential hazard, but did not do anything to address it.

 Time and Notice Deadlines

 If you think you might have a lawsuit against the city, you should know that there are very strict deadlines.
 These vary from state to state, but may include:

 - As little as 30 days to inform the city, known as a notice, about the accident and its circumstances

 - Between 30 and 60 days to notify the city that you are filing a lawsuit